Will my air conditioning unit help remove humidity in my home?

 Once those winter and spring months finally pass, everyone is ready to dive right into summer.

-It’s the time to pull your shorts, t-shirts, and bathing suits out from the back of your closet and prepare for that perfect summer tan.
+It’s time to pull your shorts, t-shirts, and bathing suits out from the back of your closet and prepare for that perfect summer tan.
 Unfortunately, that warm and comfortable “dry heat” we all imagine when we think of summer isn’t always the case.

 Some regions experience those high humidity levels, as well.
 The type of humidity where as soon as your hand begins turning the doorknob to exit your home you can already feel the sweat building on your back.